Skip to Content

 The right time to transition your cat from kitten to adult food starts around 10-12 months of age.

-However, if your little furball is struggling to keep weight on, it would be advisable to keep your furbaby on kitten food until they are 2 years old or even longer.
-On the other hand, a kitten who is maturing quickly and becoming overweight on kitten food could benefit from making the switch to adult food at around 8 months.
+However, if your little furball is struggling to keep weight on, it would be advisable to keep your furbaby on kitten food until they are two years old or even longer.
+This is because kitten food is usually more nutrient and calorie-dense to ensure healthy growth.

 white cat being held up